Censorship of the Bible: France

 This quote was not repeated in 1233 at the provincial Council held in Bréziers.
-Although sections of the Council Toulouse were used, this statement was omitted.
+Although sections of the Council of Toulouse were used, this statement was omitted.

 At the synod of Béziers (Concilium Biterrense) in 1246 (Note: See Abraham of Aragon and Yellow badge § Medieval and early modern Europe for more on this council.) it was also decided that the laity should have no Latin and vernacular and the clergy no vernacular theological books.

 Spain

-At the provincial Second Council of Tarragona (Conventus Tarraconensis) in 1234, the Spanish bishops, according to a decree of King James I of Aragon, declared that it was forbidden to anyone, to own a Romance language translation of books of the Old and New Testament.
+At the provincial Second Council of Tarragona (Conventus Tarraconensis) in 1234, the Spanish bishops, according to a decree of King James I of Aragon, declared that it was forbidden for anyone to own a Romance language translation of books of the Old and New Testament.
 This had to be burned within eight days, otherwise they would be suspected as heretics.

 The bans were not permanent but responses to exigencies.
 The provincial Council of Tarragona of 1318 introduced bans for the Beguines which were obsolete by 1329.